contagon/handbook/handbook/20-activities.md

 Activities should be held at a reasonable hour.
 They should end early enough that participants can travel home safely.

 If an activity will be held at a meetinghouse or another Church facility, the facility should be reserved in advance to avoid scheduling conflicts.
-See [35.2.5].

 Monday nights are reserved for family activities (see [20.5.3]).